6xpencer/6xpencer/README.md

 ## Performance

-Performance stops regressing when it becomes a failing test instead of a good intention.

 | Budget | Threshold | Enforced by |
 |:--|:--:|:--|
 | Cold start, p95 | `< 1.8 s` | Physical-device integration test |